Best robo-advisors in 2025

 -

-With Intelligent Portfolios, Charles Schwab is going after the robo-advisor market hard.
-Well-known for its investor-friendly practices, Schwab brings this same spirit to robos, with features such as rebalancing, automatic tax-loss harvesting and 24/7 access to U.S.-based customer service.
-And Schwab charges no management fee, so it’s worth saving up to meet the higher account minimum.
-If you want unlimited access to human advisors, you can get it if you bring $25,000 to the account and pay a $30 monthly fee – a real bargain for what you get.
-In fact, its easy-to-use interface and robust features earned Schwab Intelligent Portfolios a Bankrate Award for best robo-advisor.
+Well-known for its investor-friendly practices, Schwab brings this same spirit to its Intelligent Portfolios service, with features such as rebalancing, automatic tax-loss harvesting (on accounts with more than $50,000) and 24/7 access to U.S.-based customer service.
+Best of all, Schwab charges no management fee for the basic membership tier.
+If you want unlimited access to human advisors, you can get it if you bring $25,000 to the account and pay a one-time set-up fee and $30 monthly fee – a real bargain for what you get.

 Wealthfront